-Elizabethan manor house, Michelin star restaurant, elegant drawing room, sun drenched terrace, croquet lawn, award winning spa, in-and-outdoor swimming pool, natural spring.
+Elizabethan manor house, fine-dining restaurant, elegant drawing room, sun drenched terrace, croquet lawn, award winning spa, in-and-outdoor swimming pool, natural spring.

 The first recorded owners of Ockenden were the Michel family in the mid-1500s and John Michel lived there and survived when the house burnt down on 8 September 1608.
 In 1658, John Burrell who had grown rich on the Sussex iron industry, bought the manor, extending it and adding what is now the oak-panelled Burrell Room.